knkrn5/Programming-Concepts/jsANDts/ts.md

 ### js 🆚 ts

 - TypeScript has tuples, JavaScript does not have tuples (natively, as of now)
+  - A tuple is basically an array with fixed length and known types at each index.

 ```ts
 let user: [string, number, boolean] = ["Alice", 25, true]; // This is a tuple type in ts